Beatrice and Benedick

 Not listened to the episode yet?
 You’ll find it here.

 We talked in the podcast about the multiple connotations of the title, including particularly the double meaning of “nothing” and “noting”.
-We may have missed the most obvious meaning of the title, that much is made of Hero’s apparent illict behaviour, which of course did not happen.
+We may have missed the most obvious meaning of the title, that much is made of Hero’s apparent illicit behaviour, which of course did not happen.
+A great deal was made about her having done nothing.

 A war of words